 This questions debates the SEO value between the following two options:

 1. Having your forum located in a folder, such as domain.com/forum.

 2. Having your forum located in a sub-domain like forum.domain.com.

 This question usually comes up because of the desire to ensure that all your inbound links are juicing the entire website, not just a part of it.

 In our opinion, there's no difference if the forum is in a folder or sub-domain.
 If the content on a sub-domain is on a different web-server and IP address, it’s a good idea to register the sub-domain in your Google Webmaster Tools account.
 This way, Google knows that the website and forum are one and the same and you’ll get SEO juice for inbound links to the forum.

 2. Does a forum need a sitemap?

-Sitemaps are XML files that help search engines find your website URLs and can also provide some information about those URLs to help the search engine crawl them more intelligently.
 When no sitemap is present, search engines will simply crawl by visiting links it finds on your site.

 3. Does the URL structure matter?

 The URL always plays a role in SEO, and the more keyword dense the URL is, the more SEO value you will get.
 The structure, however, doesn't play a role in SEO as long as you still have keywords within the URL.